doig-u/docker-lemp/README.md

 After all, kill & remove container and volumes:
 ```
-$ docker kill npm && docker rm -v npm
+$ docker kill lemp && docker rm -v lemp
 ```

 ## Example Workflow

-The example is in mine github for doigu/npm in folder ./example, clone it.
+The example is in mine github for doigu/lemp in folder ./example, clone it.

 In your project dir are folders ./etc with your service configs, ./code with your app code, ./initdb with your db init sql script, ./mysql for MySQL db in /var/lib/mysql, ./log for services /var/log.

 Dockerfile example:
 ```
-FROM doigu/npm
+FROM doigu/lemp
 COPY ./etc/nginx/default.conf /etc/nginx/conf.d/
 COPY ./initdb/* /docker-entrypoint-initdb.d/
 ```